Esther12/JWT-practice/README.md

 ### Register Routs on Postman

 ![Screenshot](/screenshots/register.png)

-get the id
+`Get the user id`

 ### Login Routs on Postman

 ![Screenshot](/screenshots/login.png)

-get the token and return "Login"
+`Get the token and return "Login"`

 ### Post Routs on Postman

 ![Screenshot](/screenshots/post.png)

-get the token, and add the token into the header> "auth-token" and the logined user's info
+`Get the token, and add the token into the header> "auth-token" and the logined user's info`
 # Fulture

 ## Secondly